Chelsea Winstanley: Career

-She has produced short films such as Meathead, Ebony Society and Night Shift.
+Winstanley has produced short films such as Meathead, Ebony Society, and Night Shift.
 In 2014, she co-produced What We Do in the Shadows with Taika Waititi and Jemaine Clement.
 She also co-produced Te Whakarauora Tangata and a documentary about Merata Mita.

+Winstanley wrote and directed the 10-minute segment Kiritapu for the 2017 anthology film Waru, which comprises eight stories centred around child abuse in New Zealand.

 In 2017, Winstanley created the film production company Matewa Media alongside Tweedie Waititi, which focuses on creating Māori language adaptations of Disney animated films.
 As of 2020, the company has created adaptations of Moana (released in 2017), The Lion King and Frozen (both released in 2022).
 She directed the documentary Toi Tū Toi Ora in 2020.

 Awards and recognition

 She won the 2014 SPADA Screen Industry Awards Independent Producer of the Year (shared with Taika Waititi).
 In 2015, Winstanley was the New Zealand Women in Film and Television's Mana Wahine recipient at Wairoa's Maori Film Festival.

 In the 2022 Queen's Birthday and Platinum Jubilee Honours, Winstanley was appointed an Officer of the New Zealand Order of Merit, for services to the screen industry and Māori.

 Winstanley has won two awards at the Women in Film and Television New Zealand Awards: in 2009 she won the Woman to Watch Award, and in 2022 she won the Award for Achievement in Film.

+In 2026, Winstanley was elected a Companion of the Royal Society Te Apārangi, for "sustained and outstanding leadership in film-making and cinematography for Māori and for New Zealand".